sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 The SD method is generally recommended.
 For more information see [here](https://learn.sparkfun.com/tutorials/sparkfun-rtk-surveyor-hookup-guide/firmware-updates-and-customization).

-Remember, the RTK Facet is open source hardware meaning you have total access to the [firmware](https://github.com/sparkfun/SparkFun_RTK_Firmware) and [hardware](https://github.com/sparkfun/SparkFun_RTK_Facet).
+Remember, all SparkFun RTK devices are open source hardware meaning you have total access to the [firmware](https://github.com/sparkfun/SparkFun_RTK_Firmware) and [hardware](https://github.com/sparkfun/SparkFun_RTK_Facet).
 Be sure to checkout each repo for the latest firmware and hardware information.

 ## Updating Firmware From the SD Card